Digital Advertising

 By Dany Ortiz, on 13 March 2023

-Whether it's traditional advertising or digital ads, the truth is that all effective advertising campaigns share a number of common characteristics.
+Whether it's traditional advertising or digital ads, the truth is that all effective advertising campaigns share several common characteristics.
 Some examples of effective advertising characteristics are making sure your ads are persuasive, targeted, creative, ethical, among others.
 Let's take a more detailed look into the 10 most important characteristics of effective advertising.

 * Do you want to improve or kickstart your SEM strategy?
 We're sharing everything you need to know about SEM and Google Ads in our FREE ebook!
 Download it here.